-Bears, wolves, lynxes, wolverines and golden eagles are categorised are large predators.
-A key objective of conservation policy is to secure viable populations of the four large carnivores and the golden eagle is a key objective.
-At the same time, however, the maintenance of an active agricultural sector, including the use of uncultivated land for grazing by sheep and reindeer.
-In order to achieve both of these objectives, it is necessary to manage populations of large predators, as well as to adapt agricultural activities in some key areas in order to protect large predators.
+Bears, wolves, lynxes, wolverines and golden eagles are all considered to be large predators.
+Ensuring the viable populations of these four large predatory mammals and of the golden eagle is a key objective.
+At the same time, however, the maintenance of an active agricultural sector, including the use of uncultivated land for grazing by sheep and reindeer, is also an objective.
+In order to meet this two-fold objective, the populations of large predators must be managed at the same time as adapting agriculture somewhat in the key areas in which large predators can be found.

-Examples of the County Governor’s responsibilities in connection with the management of large predators includes:
+Some of the County Governor’s responsibilities in the management of large predator populations include:

-- allocating funding for measures to prevent damage by large predators and processing applications for compensation where grazing animals have been attacked by protected predators
+- allocating funds to preventive measures against damage caused by large predators, and processing applications for compensation where cattle have been attacked by protected large predators

 - processing applications for the trapping of wolverines and lynxes

-- granting permission for the culling of lynxes, wolverines, wolves and bears within quotas allocated by the Predator Committee
+- giving permission for the culling of lynxes, wolverines, wolves and bears, within the quotas determined by the Predator Committee

-- managing golden eagle populations, including applications for culling serving as secretary for the regional Predator Management Committee, which is responsible for ensuring that large predator populations are kept as close to the regional target populations as possible
+- managing golden eagle populations, including applications for culling serving as secretary for the regional Predator Committee, which ensures that large predator populations are managed so that they are as close in size to the objectives as possible.